 Chiropractors use spinal adjustments, ultrasound, massage therapy, and more to help patients with musculoskeletal health problems.
 The musculoskeletal system includes nerves, ligaments, bones, muscles, and tendons.

-The founder of chiropractic, Daniel David Palmer, adapted treatment methods already in use for thousands of years with his modern understanding of physiology and anatomy.
+The founder of chiropractic, Daniel David Palmer, adapted treatment methods already used for thousands of years with his modern understanding of physiology and anatomy.
 Relying on manual manipulation and supportive equipment, such as braces, chiropractors do not use surgery or drugs.
-Instead chiropractors emphasize alignment of the musculoskeletal system, with particular focus on the spine, to treat patients’ health problems.
+Instead, chiropractors emphasize alignment of the musculoskeletal system, with particular focus on the spine, to treat patients’ health problems.

-Chiropractic treatment is increasing in use, particularly as the healthcare field transitions to a holistic, whole-health approach and emphasizes the benefits of integrative, complementary, and preventive healthcare.
+Chiropractic treatment is increasingly used, particularly as the healthcare field transitions to a holistic, whole-health approach and emphasizes the benefits of integrative, complementary, and preventive healthcare.
 Furthermore, increased research is now available about the benefits of chiropractic care.
-Accordingly, employment in the U.S. is expected to grow by 7 percent between 2018 and 2028 (Bureau of Labor Statistics), particularly as the Baby Boomer generation ages and more health insurance plans cover chiropractic care.
+Accordingly, employment in the US is expected to grow by 10 percent between 2023 and 2033 (Bureau of Labor Statistics 2024), particularly as the Baby Boomer generation ages and more health insurance plans cover chiropractic care.

 Chiropractors typically work in office settings, although some chiropractors may provide care at a patient’s home or work non-traditional hours to accommodate patients’ schedules.
-Those interested in chiropractic should have excellent interpersonal skills and be comfortable with frequent movement over the course of the workday.
+Those interested in chiropractic should have excellent interpersonal skills and be comfortable with frequent movement throughout the workday.

 Chiropractors may specialize in certain chiropractic methods or work within a specific area of chiropractic.
 There are over 100 methods of chiropractic treatment, so chiropractors may choose multiple methods to specialize in, while still working across a diverse base of clients.
 Other chiropractors may choose to specialize and work towards an additional diplomate certification to enhance their skills and knowledge within a specific area.
 Common specializations for chiropractors include pediatrics, sports medicine, or nutrition.